TeamSmil3y/PigeonPost/docs/pages/tutorial.rst

 Views
 -----
 Views are functions that correspod to a certain request pawth or route on the web application.
-The view \'\/welcome\' would could be requested by visiting the url *http://my-app:8080/welcome*
+The view \'\/welcome\' could be requested by visiting the url *http://my-app:8080/welcome*

 Typing
 ******